Frequently Asked Questions – FAQs

 Have you driven in all 50 states?

-I’ve visited all 50 at least once and 49 of them at least twice.
-I’ve spent at least one night in every state except Hawaii.
+I’ve visited all 50 states at least twice and spent at least one night in every state.
 I was in Hawaii for a fueling stop in the Navy, and we got off the plane and put our feet on Hawaiian dirt!
-I’m scheduled for a Hawaii trip in January 2023.
-I’ll try to remember to update this when I make the trip.
-Yes, I have driven in 49 states, including Alaska.
-(I didn’t drive to Alaska, but I wish I had!)
+Then, I visited Hawaii on a trip in January 2023.
+Yes, I have driven in all 50 states, including Alaska and Hawaii.
+(I didn’t drive to Alaska, but I wish I had!
+Obviously, I haven’t driven to Hawaii, but I’ve tried to get them to build a bridge for me!!!)

 Want to see a shop for my road trip photos?
 You can have them printed as wall art or puzzles.
 They also work on coffee mugs, t-shirts and more!
 So, take a look.
 Maybe you'll see something you will like!